mdmitry01/WinRes/README.md

 ## Installation

-Go to [the releases page](https://github.com/mdmitry01/WinRes/releases) and download the latest app version.
+1. Go to [the releases page](https://github.com/mdmitry01/WinRes/releases) and download the latest app version
+2. Double-click on the downloaded `.dmg` file
+3. Drag and drop the WinRes application to your Applications folder
+4. When you try to launch the WinRes application, you'll get the following warning: "Apple cannot check it for malicious software".
+    It's because the WinRes app is not signed and notarized by Apple.
+As far as I understood, it costs $100 per year.
+    See more info about it at the Apple website: https://support.apple.com/en-us/HT202491 .
+    To make the app launch, we are going to bypass this warning:
+    1. Go to the Applications folder
+    2. Control-click the WinRes app
+    3. Choose Open from the menu
+    4. Click Open in the dialog that appears

 ## How to use